JoinColony/docs/colony/use/managing-funds/gnosis-safe-control/adding-a-safe.md

 ![Installing the Bridge Module](../../assets/34653722-7a6bcc696d2c654acaafb7a13b246702.png)

 The fields provided within the Adding a Safe steps on Colony should align with the fields available when adding the module on Safe.
-So, copy and paste the fields from Colony over to the module settings fields.
+Copy and paste the fields from Colony over to the module settings fields to continue.

 ![Values required to add the Bridge Module](../../assets/Screenshot 2022-11-22 223855.png)